Timelike showers with jet recoils: Numerical tests

 \section{Numerical tests}

 We now turn to results of numerical tests of the jet recoil scheme.
 To perform these, we implemented the map of section~\ref{sec:shower-desc} as a user-defined shower within the PanScales public code, v.0.2.0~\cite{vanBeekveld:2023ivn}.
 We confirm the validity of the approach at fixed order (sections~\ref{sec:fo-tests-alg} and~\ref{sec:fo-tests-NLL}) and all orders (section~\ref{sec:nll-tests}).
 For the latter, we use the logarithmic accuracy tests available in the PanScales public code.
+In both cases the jet-recoil shower uses a transverse evolution variable $v=k_t$ as defined in Eqs.~(\ref{eq:dipole-map-pk}),~(\ref{eq:kperp}), leading-order DGLAP splitting kernels for the emission density and the strong coupling is evaluated with 2-loop running in the CMW scheme~\cite{Catani:1990rr}.